 "I enjoyed most how we were introduced into SOAS and felt like a part of the university before out studies even started"

-To find out more about the SOAS Bridging Courses and how you can reserve your place, click on the links in the menu on the left.
+To find out more about the SOAS Bridging Courses and how you can reserve your place, please see:

 Please note that a prerequisite for attending either course is that you are due to start an undergraduate degree at SOAS, and are a UK resident.